ajchili/feature-extraction/README.md

 1. Understanding the meaning and process behind the technique
   * This will start out with a break down of the wikipedia page
     * Creating a readme file for every technique
-    * Addressing the purpse of the technique
+    * Addressing the purpose of the technique
     * Determining the best course of action to implement the technique
 2. Plan out project
   * Create either UML or spreadsheet like files to represent how the project will be formed